On keen weakly reducible bridge spheres: Introduction

 We say that $\Sigma_L$ is \textit{topologically minimal} if one of the following holds: \begin{enumerate} \item $\mathcal{D}(\Sigma_L) = \emptyset$. \item There exists $i \in \mathbb{N} \cup \lbrace 0 \rbrace$ such that the $i$th homotopy group of $\mathcal{D}(\Sigma_L)$ is nontrivial. \end{enumerate} The \textit{topological index} of $\Sigma_L$ is defined to be 0 if $\mathcal{D}(\Sigma_L) = \emptyset$, or the smallest $i$ such that $\pi_{i-1}(\mathcal{D}(\Sigma_L))$ is nontrivial if $\mathcal{D}(\Sigma_L) \neq \emptyset$.
-The notion of topological minimality was introduced by David Bachman \cite{bachman2010topological} as a generalization of useful concepts such as incompressibilty and strongly irreducibility of surfaces in a 3-manifold.
+The notion of topological minimality was introduced by David Bachman \cite{bachman2010topological} as a generalization of useful concepts such as incompressibilty and strong irreducibility of surfaces in a 3-manifold.
 It turns out that topologically minimal surfaces possess desirable properties.
 For instance, in an irreducible 3-manifold, a topologically minimal surface can be isotoped to intersect an incompressible surface in such a way that any intersection loop is essential in both surfaces.
-Furthermore, the concept of topological minimality gave rise to an example of a closed 3-manifold containing infinitely many non-isotopic, unstabilized Heegaard splittings that are weakly reducible \cite{bachman2013normalizing}.
+Furthermore, the concept of topological minimality gave rise to examples of 3-manifolds containing arbitrarily many non-minimal genus, unstabilized Heegaard surfaces that are weakly reducible \cite{bachman2013stabilizing}.
+In \cite{moriah2007heegaard}, Moriah dubbed these examples "the nemesis of Heegaard splittings" as they are difficult to find.